nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 .. sourcecode:: bash

-  $ ./waf configure --enable-sudo --enable-examples --enable-tests
+  $ ./ns3 configure --enable-sudo --enable-examples --enable-tests

-If you do this, Waf will have run sudo to change the socket creator programs of the emulation code to run as root.
+If you do this, ns3 will have run sudo to change the socket creator programs of the emulation code to run as root.

-There are many other configure- and build-time options available in Waf.
+There are many other configure- and build-time options available in ns3.
 To explore these options, type:

 .. sourcecode:: bash

-  $ ./waf --help
+  $ ./ns3 --help

 We'll use some of the testing-related commands in the next section.

 Build Profiles
 ==============

-We already saw how you can configure Waf for ``debug`` or ``optimized`` builds:
+We already saw how you can configure CMake for ``debug`` or ``optimized`` builds:

 .. sourcecode:: bash

-  $ ./waf --build-profile=debug
+  $ ./ns3 configure --build-profile=debug

 There is also an intermediate build profile, ``release``.  ``-d`` is a synonym for ``--build-profile``.